RahulSinha9/Netflix-DevSecOps-Project/README.md

     docker rmi -f netflix
     ```

-It will show an error cause you need API key
+It will show an error cause you need API key.

 **Step 4: Get the API Key**